 To get started, refer to your module handbook or reading list provided by your tutor.
-This will provide details of all the essential and additional material you need to read for your assignments.
-Much of this material may be available to you on Canvas, but in some cases you may be expected to find them yourself using the Library at Queen's.
-This guide will get you started finding books, book chapter and journal articles.
+This will provide details of all material you need to read for your assignments.
+Much of this content may be available to you on Canvas, but in some cases you may be expected to find books, book chapters and journal articles yourself using the Library at Queen's.
+This guide will get you started.

 If you would like a refresher on academic expectations and working with scholarly material at university the best place to start is with our short Transition Skills online course.
 This will outline what is expected of you at university.